Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 ## Deploy to Level 3

-In this level the there is no internet access so it is important to first install the envoy/envoy:v1.33.0 image on the level3 machine as it will not have internet access to pull it.
-Following that we configure name resolution to use CoreDNS resolving a list of known URI to the upstream (parent) envoy proxy service.
+At this level, there's no internet access, so first install the envoy/envoy:v1.33.0 image on the level3 machine because it can't pull the image directly.
+Then, set up name resolution to use CoreDNS, which resolves a list of known URIs to the upstream (parent) Envoy proxy service.

-This proxying configuration is focused on enabling the control plane aspects, while the data plane traffic typically targets local endpoints or upstream clusters it does not fall into the "proxied traffic".
-Setting up the Envoy Proxy on this level allows the level2 server to access the required internet services (URI) while leveraging the proxies RBAC capabilities to restrict access to Kubernetes networks and level2/level3 network hosts.
-These can be loosened or tightened depending on the implementation specific needs.
+This proxy configuration enables control plane traffic.
+Data plane traffic usually targets local endpoints or upstream clusters, so it isn't considered proxied traffic.
+Setting up Envoy Proxy at this level lets the level2 server use required internet services (URIs) and leverages the proxy's RBAC capabilities to restrict access to Kubernetes networks and level2 or level3 network hosts.
+You can adjust these restrictions based on your implementation needs.

 Only port 443 and 8084 listeners will be setup as the control plane traffic of AIO will operate over these, not starting the level 80 http listener is a choice to improve the security posture.

-Copy the previously downloaded envoy image from the jump box into the ~/ directory on the level3 machine, then upload it to the k3s image store (not using a private repository but that can be used if desired).
+Copy the previously downloaded Envoy image from the jump box to the ~/ directory on the level3 machine, then upload it to the k3s image store.
+You can use a private repository if you want.

 ```bash
 # On the jump box